Lorenzooone/cc3dsfs/README.md

 The name of profiles can be changed by altering the __name__ field in its file.

-On Linux and MacOS, the profiles can be found at the "${HOME}/.config/cc3dsfs" folder.
-By default, "/home/<user_name>/.config/cc3dsfs".
+On Linux and MacOS, by default the profiles can be found at the "${HOME}/.config/cc3dsfs" folder.
+Or "/home/<user_name>/.config/cc3dsfs".

 On Windows, the profiles can be found in the ".config/cc3dsfs" folder inside the directory in which the program runs from.

+The CC3DSFS\_CFG\_DIR environment variable can be used to specify a different target folder for cc3dsfs to store its data.

 ## Notes
 - On Linux, you may need to include the udev USB access rules.
 You can use the .rules files available in the repository's usb\_rules directory, or define your own.
 For ease of use, releases come bundled with a script to do it named install\_usb\_rules.sh.
 It may require elevated permissions to execute properly.
 You may get a permission error if the rules are not installed.